 No adhesive odors

-Many customers have allergies or issues with adhesives, and simply do not want these types of products in their home.
-With a floating floor, no adhesives are required, and customers can enjoy a toxic free home environment.
+Many customers have allergies or issues with adhesives, and simply do not want these types of products in their homes.
+With a floating floor, no adhesives are required, and customers can enjoy a toxic-free home environment.

 Excellent product warranties

-Gone are the days of the cheap cash and carry hard surface products that have all sorts of warranty issues.
-Today's vinyl plank flooring is waterproof, very durable and easy to clean.
-Product warranties are provided for floating installation, which is one of the main reasons this type of product has become so popular.
+Gone are the days of the cheap cash-and-carry hard surface products that have all sorts of warranty issues.
+Today's vinyl plank flooring is waterproof, very durable, and easy to clean.
+Product warranties are provided for the floating installation, which is one of the main reasons this type of product has become so popular.

 Of course, with all products, there are always concerns and issues.
 As a buyer, it is also important to not only look at the pros of a product, but also the cons of a product.

 If installed incorrectly, a floating floor could come apart or buckle.

 For those DIY homeowners, if an installation is done poorly, it could end up costing you more to fix the problem, as opposed to spending the money upfront to have it professionally installed.
 It is very common for vinyl plank to come apart, or if installed incorrectly, to buckle.
 For example, floors will move throughout the year, depending on the humidity and temperature.
 If an installation does not leave enough expansion space around the perimeter of the room, the floor will not have enough space to expand and contract, and it could potentially buckle.